Fixing Keyboard, Disklavier, & Nalbantov USB Issues: FAT32 & Superfloppy Format

-I frequently receive requests from customers reporting that their keyboard or Nalbantov cannot read their USB stick.
+I frequently receive requests from customers reporting that their keyboard or Nalbantov floppy disk emulator can’t read their USB stick.
 Usually, the issue is that the USB stick isn’t formatted correctly as a FAT32 device, or that it’s corrupt.
-I’ve created this guide to explain how to format your USB sticks in a manner that’s readable to nearly all older keyboards and USB emulators.

-The drive isn’t FAT32
+Problem #1: The USB Stick isn’t Formatted FAT32

 For your USB stick to work with either a Nalbantov USB emulator, or an older keyboard, it must be formatted FAT32.

 Modern operating systems often use exFAT by default instead of FAT32.
 Additionally, Windows computers allow you to format USB sticks in NTFS format, which also won’t work.
+FAT32, however, is readable in nearly all devices that are new enough to have USB ports.

-Your USB Stick has Partitions
+Problem #2: The USB Stick has Partitions

 Some older keyboards/controllers only mount removable media if it has no partition table.
 This is a bit confusing, since you might have only one partition, but there might still be a partition table.
 When you format a USB stick without any partition table, you call that formatting it as a “superfloppy.”
 This is mandatory for your USB stick to work with the Nalbantov.

-How to Format the USB Stick So Nalbantov Will See It
+How to Format Your USB Stick Properly

 Back up anything you care about.
 These steps erase the stick completely.
 Double‑check the disk you select before hitting Enter.